mattlianje/pipeviz/README.md

 # <img src="pix/stageview.png" width="50"> Pipeviz
 **Visualize any data platform, with just a .json**

 **Pipeviz** makes your OLAP codebase navigable, without touching how it runs.
-Use a dead-simple JSON spec to define your pipelines and tables - from that alone, it builds:
+Use a dead-simple `pipeviz.json` spec to define your pipelines and tables, and get:
-- your lineage graph (DOT / Graphviz)
+- Dependency graph (DOT / Graphviz)
-- a microfrontend/UI
+- Microfrontend/UI

 You just describe what exists. **Pipeviz** draws the lines.